 In other words, theology is not for the sake of knowledge.
 Instead, it is the evidence of a transformed heart.

 The Bible is full of prophecy, promises, prayers, history, art, and so much more.
 We believe that the entire Bible is the inspired word of God and that men were moved by the Holy Spirit to write the very words of Scripture.
-Therefore, we believe the Bible is without error.
+It is a book about humanity with profoundly divine implications.

 (2 Timothy 3:16; 2 Peter 1:20-21; Matthew 5:18; John 16:12-13)